Helm 4: the key improvements!

 Each modification to a field of an object is assigned an owner.
 You can inspect the owners of each field using kubectl get with the --show-managed-fields flag.

-Helm 4 intends to use Server Side Apply (SSA) by default, although the three-way merge method should remain available for a while behind a flag if needed.
-When a conflict occurs — when different owners modify the same field — Helm 4 should generate an explicit error rather than overriding everything with a patch.
-Conflicts can still happen… but this time, the user will be clearly notified!
+When a conflict occurs - e.g. when different owners modify the same field - Helm 4 will generate an explicit error rather than overriding everything with a patch.
+Conflicts can still happen… but this time, the user is clearly notified!

 • multiple owners for a single Helm manifest: initially, there can only be one owner per manifest

-• ownership transfer of a field: unlike Kubernetes, field ownership transfer will not be supported
+• ownership transfer of a field: unlike Kubernetes, field ownership transfer is not supported

-Backward compatibility with charts deployed using three-way merge should be ensured — unless your cluster is running Kubernetes < 1.22… which seems unlikely!
+Backward compatibility with charts deployed using three-way merge is ensured - unless your cluster is running Kubernetes < 1.22 … which seems unlikely!

 Helm 4: more reliable deployments